What is the IRC Research Program?

 Step 2: Pitch Deck

-- Submission: Accepted Applicants submit a Pitch Deck to provide an overview of their research proposal.
+- Submission: Accepted Applicants submit a Pitch Deck (templated PowerPoint) to provide an overview of their research proposal.
+Applicants shall only use the prepared Pitch Deck template.
+Adhering to the structure of the Deck helps ensure that all evaluation criteria are met.

 - Evaluation: The review panel, which consists of members of the Research Heightened Utility and Deployment (rHUD), will review Pitch Decks prior to Pitch Day presentations (Step 3) to be familiar with the projects and identify potential questions in preparation for Pitch Days.